The 500 Most Influential Muslims: 2012 edition

-In 2012, the edition was published by S. Abdallah Schleifer, Professor Emeritus and Senior Fellow Kamal Adham Center for Television & Digital Journalism, The American University in Cairo.
+In 2012, the edition was published by S. Abdallah Schleifer, professor emeritus and Senior Fellow Kamal Adham Center for Television & Digital Journalism, the American University in Cairo.

 There were more Muslims from America than any other country again with 41 spots on the 500 list.
 Countries with the next highest number of names were Egypt, Pakistan, Saudi Arabia, and the United Kingdom, with 25 Muslims each, followed by Indonesia, with 24.
 It lists the winners according to 13 categories, including spiritual guides, Quran reciters, scholars, politicians, celebrities, sports figures, radicals, and media leaders.

-For the fourth year running, Saudi King Abdullah bin Abdulaziz topped the list.
-He was followed by Turkish Prime Minister Recep Tayyip Erdoğan at second place.
+For the fourth year running, Saudi king Abdullah bin Abdulaziz topped the list.
+He was followed by Turkish prime minister Recep Tayyip Erdoğan at second place.
 Erdoğan's advance gave him advantage over Moroccan King Mohammed VI who took the third place.
-Fourth place went to Dr Mohammed Badie, whose name appeared in the top 10 for the first time.
-He was followed by Qatari Emir Sheikh Hamad bin Khalifa Al Thani who took the fifth place.
-Sheikh Al-Azhar Dr. Ahmad el-Tayeb and prominent Islamic scholar Dr. Yusuf al-Qaradawi who is President of Global Association of Muslim Scholars, also made it to the top 10 ranks.
+Fourth place went to Mohammed Badie, whose name appeared in the top 10 for the first time.
+He was followed by Qatari emir Sheikh Hamad bin Khalifa Al Thani who took the fifth place.
+Sheikh Al-Azhar Ahmad el-Tayeb and prominent Islamic scholar Yusuf al-Qaradawi who is President of Global Association of Muslim Scholars, also made it to the top 10 ranks.

 2013/2014 edition

-In 2013, the list was edited once again by Professor Emeritus S. Abdallah Schleifer of the American University in Cairo.
+In 2013, the list was edited once again by professor emeritus S. Abdallah Schleifer of the American University in Cairo.

-The top of the list went to Sheikh Ahmed el-Tayeb, the Grand Sheikh of the Al Azhar University for the prominent role played by him in Egypt's troubled democratic transition.
+The top of the list went to Sheikh Ahmed el-Tayeb, the grand sheikh of the Al Azhar University for the prominent role played by him in Egypt's troubled democratic transition.
 His astute decision making over the past couple of years has preserved the traditional approach of Al-Azhar which faced threats from Islamists and Salafis in the years that have followed Mubarak's fall.
 His public support of General Abdel Fattah el-Sisi's coup also gave it a strong religious grounding that was necessary for it to achieve the legitimacy needed to prevent a civil war, effectively making him a "king-maker" and cementing his place at the top of the list.
 He was followed on the listing by Saudi King Abdullah bin Abdul-Aziz Al-Saud and Iranian Grand Leader Ayatollah Sayyid Ali Khamenei.

-Reflective of the wider trajectory of the Arab Spring, this year's list showed a decline in influence from Muslim Brotherhood associated figures Dr Mohammed Badie, Sheikh Yusuf al Qaradawi and ousted Egyptian President Mohamed Morsi.
+Reflective of the wider trajectory of the Arab Spring, this year's list showed a decline in influence from Muslim Brotherhood associated figures Mohammed Badie, Sheikh Yusuf al Qaradawi and ousted Egyptian president Mohamed Morsi.
 Coup kingpin General Abdel Fattah el-Sisi who was previously unlisted now ranks at 29.

 The US dominates the list again with 41 inclusions including Muhammad Ali, Dr Mehmet Oz, Rep. Keith Ellison, Yasiin Bey (Mos Def), and Fareed Zakaria.
-Representing the UK are Mo Farah, Yusuf Islam, Riz Khan, Baroness Sayeeda Warsi, Cambridge's Dr Timothy Winter and 18 others.
+Representing the UK are Mo Farah, Yusuf Islam, Riz Khan, Baroness Sayeeda Warsi, Cambridge's Timothy Winter and 18 others.